While insurance claims for hurricanes don’t only happen in Florida, they are certainly more common in Florida than in other states.

 Having an idea of what is covered and what is not covered in your insurance plan will help you immensely when you want to file a hurricane claim.

-With that said, however, insurance policies are often written in complex legal jargon, so you may want to contact an attorney to break down your insurance policy before you decide to file a claim.
+With that said, however, insurance policies are often written in complex legal jargon, so you may want to contact a hurricane damage lawyer to break down your insurance policy before you decide to file a claim.

-If you have a hurricane insurance policy, it is essential that you document everything.
-Anything you want covered by your insurance policy, you should document.
+If you have a hurricane insurance policy, it is essential that you document everything for it to be covered.

 This applies both before and after a hurricane incident.
 Before a hurricane, you should document everything of value in your home.
 Ideally, back up each value you note with a receipt or listing that proves it.

 After a hurricane, you need to document everything that suffers damage in the hurricane.
 If you did your homework prior to the incident, this could be an easy process, but if not, it is still possible.